MathysDaniel/Morphological_Pattern_Discovery/README.md

      Place your MIDI files inside a data/ folder (create one if needed).

      Follow the notebook instructions to analyze the piece.

-## 🧠 Scientific Context

-This work bridges mathematical morphology and symbolic music analysis.
-The algorithm detects repetitive patterns occuring at regular intervals within point sets representing musical events (onsets, pitches) to prodive informations about the metric structure through morphological operations such as erosion and dilation .

-This approach enables:

-    The discovery of time-regular repetitive patterns

-    The extraction of pattern lengths that provide information about local rhythmic regularities

-    The exploration of metric organization and polymetric phenomena in complex musical contexts

 ## 🪪 License